frederikhs/pg_user/README.md

 - Creating new users with roles
 - Deleting existing users
 - Extending the validity of existing users
-- Resetting passwords of existing users
+- Resetting passwords (random or specific) of existing users
 - Listing existing users and their associated roles
 - Listing all configured hosts
 - Listing existing roles